BeyondTheClouds/enoslib/docs/tutorials/iotlab.rst

 It installs the Granafa/InfluxDB to visualize/store the monitoring metrics, which are collected by Telegraf agents running on each node of the infrastructure.

-Unfortunately, we cannot use the available API to install the monitoring stack in FIT/IoT-LAB, since they depend on a debian/ubuntu base environment and docker containers which is not available in the nodes of this testbed.
-However, it is still possible to install the Telegraf agent in A8 nodes, and consequently, collect metrics about their resource utilization.

 In this scenario, a Grid'5000 node contains the collector(InfluxDB) and ui(Grafana).
-The telegraf agent is installed in both Grid'5000 and FIT/IoT-LAB nodes, but the installation on A8 nodes is done without using the standard "Monitoring Service Class".
+The telegraf agent is installed in both Grid'5000 and FIT/IoT-LAB nodes.

 Finally, to handle with the connectivity problem, because Grid'5000 and FIT/IoT-LAB are part of 2 isolated networks, we need to run the openvpn client on A8 nodes.
 For that, it is necessary to